linearniyali/azure-docs/articles/application-gateway/configuration-http-settings.md

 This setting lets you configure an optional custom forwarding path to use when the request is forwarded to the back end.
 Any part of the incoming path that matches the custom path in the **override backend path** field is copied to the forwarded path.
 The following table shows how this feature works:

-- When the HTTP setting is attached to a basic request-routing rule:
+- When the Backend setting is attached to a basic request-routing rule:

   | Original request  | Override back-end path | Request forwarded to back end |
   | ----------------- | --------------------- | ---------------------------- |
   | /home/            | /override/            | /override/home/              |
   | /home/secondhome/ | /override/            | /override/home/secondhome/   |

-- When the HTTP setting is attached to a path-based request-routing rule:
+- When the Backend setting is attached to a path-based request-routing rule:

   | Original request           | Path rule       | Override back-end path | Request forwarded to back end |
   | -------------------------- | --------------- | --------------------- | ---------------------------- |